-Independent Living Program provides services and supports to youth for a successful transition to self-sufficiency.
-To be eligible for services and supports, young people must have "aged out" of foster care because they attained the age of 18, or have graduated from High School or completed their GED while in foster care, or have a finalized adoption or guardianship after the age of 16.
+The DCF Independent Living Program provides services and supports to youth for a successful transition to self-sufficiency.
+To be eligible for services and supports, young people must have experienced foster care at age 14 or older.
+Specific eligibility requirements vary for individual services.

 - financial support for post secondary education and/or certified training programs,